This article will explain how to understand antenna radiation plots and how this should impact your wireless deployments.

 The angles from 0 - 360 along the perimeter/circumference represents the azimuth in all directions from the center of the AP.
 To help visualize we provided an image with each of the 5 colored dots to indicate the orientation of the graph.

-As you can see, the 3D plot is a visual representation of directional gain if you were to stand facing the AP.
+As you can see, the 3D plot is a visual representation of directional gain if you were to stand to face the AP.

 The animated image below shows what each increasing ring within the graph represents, with an incremental scale of 15, 30, 45, 60, 75 and 90 degrees.